kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/my-project/practice/tutorial1/docker/README.md

 - Docker-compose.yml Configuration
     - Utilize the `rabbitmq:3-management` image to run a RabbitMQ server with a management UI, exposing standard RabbitMQ and management ports to the host.
-    - Build an image from the current directory and runs `emit_log_topic.py` with info as an argument, relying on the rabbitmq service being available.
+    - Build an image from the current directory and run `emit_log_topic.py` with info as an argument, relying on the rabbitmq service being available.
-    - Similarly build an image from the current directory and runs `receive_logs_topic.py` with info as an argument, also dependent on the rabbitmq service.
+    - Similarly, build an image from the current directory and run `receive_logs_topic.py` with info as an argument, also dependent on the rabbitmq service.

 - Emit_lot_topic.py Configuration
     - Establishes a blocking connection to the RabbitMQ server running on `localhost`.
     - Opens a channel over which all the operations like declaring exchanges and sending messages will occur.
-    - Declares a topic exchange names `topic_logs`.
-Topic exchanges route messages to one or many queus based on matching between a message routing key and the patten that was used to bind a queue to an exchange.
+    - Declares a topic exchange named `topic_logs`.
+Topic exchanges route messages to one or many queues based on matching between a message routing key and the pattern that was used to bind a queue to an exchange.
-    - Extracts the routing key from the first command-line arguement.
+    - Extracts the routing key from the first command-line argument.
 If insufficient arguments are given, default to `anonymous.info`.
     - Joins all remaining command-line arguments into a single string to form the message.
 Defaults to "Hello World!" if no additional arguments are provided.
     - Publishes the message to the `topic_logs` exchange with the specified routing key and prints out the routing key and message.
     - Closes the connection to the RabbitMQ server.
 - Receive_logs_topic.py Configuration
     - Establishes a blocking connection to the RabbitMQ server running on `localhost`.
-    - Opens a channel which is used for all operations such as declaring exchanges and queues.
+    - Opens a channel that is used for all operations such as declaring exchanges and queues.
     - Declares a topic exchange named `topic_logs`.
 Topic exchanges route messages based on a routing pattern that matches the routing keys.
     - Declares an exclusive queue with a generated name.
 Exclusive queues are only accessible by the declaring connection and are deleted when the connection closes.
-    - Retrieves binding keys from the command line arguments and the scrip wrties a usage message to `stderr` and exits if no binding keys are provided.
+    - Retrieves binding keys from the command line arguments and the script writes a usage message to `stderr` and exits if no binding keys are provided.
     - Binds the declared queue to the `topic_logs` exchange using the provided binding keys, allowing it to receive messages that match these keys.
     - Prints a message indicating the script is ready to receive logs and Defines a callback function that is called whenever a message is received.
     - Sets up the queue to consume messages, automatically acknowledging them upon receipt.